Welcome To Your Client Resources Center

 Increase your intake of fresh fruits and vegetables (preferably organic).
 Definitely organic if suffering with cancer, MS, AIDS, an auto-immune condition or other chronic immune system ailments.

-Brown rice pasta can be a good replacement choice for people who love pasta if used moderately.
+Brown rice pasta can be a replacement choice for people who love pasta if used moderately.
 Rice products were recently found to have higher levels of arsenic, so please do not use more than a couple times per week.
 Other grains can be used for wheat pasta replacement.
 Read the label.
 Many of the pastas like spinach pasta is just another wheat product with a little spinach for coloring.
-Please read the label to make sure wheat is not in your food.
+Please read the label to make sure wheat is not adulterating your food.

 Meats to enjoy if you choose, are wild caught fish from cold waters of the ocean only (preferably salmon, mackerel, sardines, or kippers for their essential fatty acids).
 Fresh water fish is tainted from pollution in all our lakes and streams here in the U.S., please avoid.